 Can anyone ride it?

-We do not recommend this as a trail for all riders, but for more experienced riders only.
-Although I’ve rocked all of the updated Dirt Merchant, and most of the monster Crabapple Hits line at Whistler, I still took my time getting to know Johnny Royale.
-While almost all the features are rollable, it is an advanced level trail.
+We do not recommend this as a trail for all riders, but for more experienced riders only due to the speeds required to clear the large jumps.
+Although I’ve ridden all of the updated Dirt Merchant, and most of the monster Crabapple Hits line at Whistler, I still took my time getting to know Johnny Royale.
+While almost all the features are rollable, it is an advanced-level trail.
 (If you’ve ridden the Blue Line at the Lumberyard or can jump all the jumps on Quid Pro Flow you may be ready to begin to learn the trail).

 The jumps are sizable and riders working their way down the trail require a high degree of concentration.